So many guys make the mistake of wearing their work-suit to a black-tie event.

 There's not much flexibility with tuxedos.

-With suits, you have more option to dress up or down.
-A waist covering is not required and the wearer can sport a wide variety of colors and patterns through neckties and pocket squares.
+With suits, you have more options to dress up or down.
+The wearer can sport various colors and patterns through neckties and pocket squares.

-Tuxedos are meant to be worn with tuxedo shoes.
+Tuxedos should be worn with tuxedo shoes.
 The pants have a black or midnight blue braid along the leg, made from the same material as the jacket lapel.

 A waist covering is essential for tuxedos.
 You don't even have to wear a tie with a suit – giving you more flexibility to dress casual or semi-formal.

-You can also wear a wide variety of styles – ranging from fashion suits to classically designed suits.
-With tuxedos you'll find that you stick with classic styles.
-It is something that can you don't have a lot of flexibility with.
+You can also wear various styles, ranging from fashion suits to classically designed suits.
+With tuxedos, you'll find that you stick with classic styles.
+It is something that you don't have a lot of flexibility with.

-If you are wearing a tuxedo a few times a week – you're probably rubbing shoulders with people who can tell the difference between an average tuxedo and one of high quality.
+If you wear a tuxedo a few times a week – you're probably rubbing shoulders with people who can tell the difference between an average tuxedo and one of high quality.

 If you are in such situations often – it would be worth your while to invest time and money in getting the best quality tuxedo you can afford.

 With suits – you can compromise on fabric if the fit is perfect.
-A well-fitting suit in a poor quality fabric is going to look far better than an ill-fitting one made with a higher quality material.
+A well-fitting suit in a poor-quality fabric will look far better than an ill-fitting one made with higher-quality material.

-A tuxedo has to fit, of course.
-But it also has to be made from high quality material.
+Of course, a tuxedo has to fit, but it also has to be made from high-quality material.
 The trousers are made without belt loops as the expectation is that you will be wearing suspenders if required.